julienvollering/DSMdepth/ms/ms.md

 ### Depth predictions do not necessarily extrapolate to peat occurrence

-That we measured more than 30 cm of peat in areas not mapped as peatland was expected, because AR5 underrepresents peatland extent by about one third [@brynLandCoverNorway2018].
+That we measured more than 30 cm of peat in areas not mapped as mire was expected, because AR5 underrepresents peatland extent by about one third [@brynLandCoverNorway2018].
 For that reason, maps of peatland occurrence also need revising.
-Unfortunately, our models did not predict peat occurrence outside mapped peatlands.
+Unfortunately, our models did not predict peat occurrence outside AR5 mires.
 In these areas, assuming a constant 30 cm of peat (the depth threshold used in AR5) produced less error than our models.
-Moreover, the performance gap would likely have been larger had our evaluation data been representative of the non-peatland areas.
+Moreover, the performance gap would likely have been larger had our evaluation data been representative of all areas not classified as mire in AR5.
-Instead they were near mapped peatlands.
+Instead they were concentrated near AR5 mires.
 Most importantly, the independent occurrence data at Skrimfjella showed the model completely failing to predict occurrence, and these data were suited for testing this ability.
 Although the Ørskogfjellet model may have done better than the Skrimfjella model on a similar independent evaluation set (since it predicted depth better), the improvement would probably be small.

 Why wasn't peat occurrence predicted well?
-The models were trained on fundamentally different populations of locations (~80 % mapped peatland in training vs. 0 % in prediction), so it is not surprising that the associations they learned did not transfer well.
+The models were trained on fundamentally different populations of locations (~80 % AR5 mire in training vs. 0 % in prediction), so it is not surprising that the associations they learned did not transfer well.
-Moreover, the ~20 % of training data from outside mapped peatland were incidentally collected (near peatland) and not representative of other land cover classes.
+Moreover, the ~20 % of training data from outside AR5 mires were incidentally collected (near AR5 mires) and not representative of other land cover classes.
 In short, the models were blind to the fact that most of both study areas have no peat.

 Peatland extent is probably best mapped using different remotely sensed data than we used here [@bakkestuenDelineationWetlandAreas2023], and this study’s purpose was not to map extent.